 Yes.
 In fact, we are one of the few home inspection companies that actually take measurements of the foundation to ensure everything is right.
 Texas law mandates that inspectors visually inspect the foundation.
 However, since foundation flaws can be covered up with paint or siding, a visual examination isn’t dependable.
 Our digital measurements are much better at detecting any defects.

 Bryan & Bryan Inspections is one of the few inspection companies qualified to assess everything.
 Since we’re a one-stop shop, we save you time, stress, and money.
 From septic inspections to pool inspections, we can evaluate every important system in the home.
 We can even do a mold inspection or termite and pest inspection.
-Call (281) 484-8318 to learn more or to schedule an appointment.
+Call (281) 484-8318 to learn more or to get a quote.

 No. Most inspection companies do not offer warranties or guarantees.
 Since excellence and complete customer satisfaction are so important to us, we offer a free Inspection Guarantee and a 200% Satisfaction Guarantee with all home inspections.
 See the next question for more details.